 The cinematography by Toby Oliver is also a great aspect of the film, creating many interesting shots and really making use of the large open spaces most of the film takes place in.
 Especially in the opening scene of the film, which is very well-executed and really helps set-up the narrative yet to come (along with being my personal favourite scene in the film).

 Personally though, I’m not a huge fan of the original score by Michael Abels.
 The entire soundtrack sounds very strange to me, and although unique, it can come off as very distracting and out-of-place during many scenes within the film.
 Also only a small complaint, but I do also feel the film could do with a little more colour grading at points.
 As the bland colour palette can sometimes make a few of the shots look very dull.

 In conclusion, ‘Get Out’ is a decent thriller.
 The performances and cinematography here are definitely very impressive, and easily some of the most brilliant aspects of the film.
 But I do still feel the lack of an eerie atmosphere and an impactful score really don’t help the film.
 Along with this, I also do feel some elements of the film come off as oddly comedic when they weren’t quite meant to be.
-Overall a 7/10, while nothing amazing, it definitely has it’s moments, and I would say it’s a solid watch if you enjoy the occasional thriller.
+Overall, a 7/10, while nothing absolutely amazing.
+‘Get Out’ definitely has it’s moments, and I would say the films a solid watch if you enjoy the occasional thriller.